Ex-Saudi official claims damaging intel against crown prince | Law-Order

 Ex-Saudi official claims damaging intel against crown prince

-A former senior Saudi security official who helped oversee joint US counterterrorism efforts claimed in an interview with 60 Minutes that the kingdoms crown prince once spoke of killing a sitting Saudi monarch before his own father was crowned king.Saad al-Jabri did not provide evidence to the CBS News program, which aired Sunday.The ex-intelligence official, who resides in exile in Canada, claimed that in 2014, Prince Mohammed boasted that he could kill King Abdullah.
+A former senior Saudi security official who helped oversee joint counter-terrorism efforts with the United States, claimed in an interview with 60 Minutes that the kingdoms crown prince once spoke of killing a sitting Saudi monarch before his own father was crowned king.Saad al-Jabri did not provide evidence to the CBS News programme, which aired Sunday.The ex-intelligence official, who resides in exile in Canada, claimed that in 2014, Prince Mohammed bin Salman boasted that he could kill King Abdullah.

 - Country: